 ASA designated members are recognized authorities in their specializations.
 They have successfully completed the most comprehensive examinations in their field of practice, as recognized by their peers, attorneys, the IRS and other government bodies, insurance companies, and museums.
 ASA designated appraisers often publish and lecture in their area of specialization.
 The ASA sponsors educational courses in appraisal issues, both at official ASA programs and through ASA-University linked degree programs.

 ASA requires all applicants to pass an ethics exam prior to acceptance as a Candidate Member, and ethical matters are a large part of the USPAP course.
 Professional ethics are strictly enforced by the American Society of Appraisers, and unethical or unprofessional practices will not be tolerated in a member.

-ASA requires all members to re-certify every five years.
+All ASA members are required to re-certify every five years.
 Part of the process is to show that the member has participated and acquired approximately 45 Continuing Education Units in their area of expertise plus 45 CEUs in other areas of appraisal education, including USPAP.
-ASA International sponsors seminars, conferences, internet-based courses and degree programs in conjunction with major universities.
+ASA International sponsors seminars, conferences, internet-based courses, and degree programs in conjunction with major universities.
 ASA members are committed to continued learning and leadership in their chosen field of expertise.

 What is USPAP?

 The Uniform Standards of Professional Appraisal Practice (USPAP) are the generally accepted standards for professional appraisal practice in the United States.
 USPAP contains standards for all types of appraisal services including real property, personal property, business valuation, and mass appraisal.
 The purpose of USPAP is to promote and maintain a high level of public trust in appraisal practice by establishing requirements for appraisers.
 USPAP was originally written in 1986-1987 by an appraisal profession Ad Hoc Committee and was donated to the Foundation in 1987.